 Although worms and humans differ greatly in their anatomy and physiology, at the cellular and molecular levels they are remarkably similar, and important genes often demonstrate a high degree of evolutionary conservation.

-Therefore, the same mutation that causes a disease in humans might cause a problem in the development and/or life span of a worm.
+Therefore, the same mutation that causes a disease in humans might cause a problem in the development and/or life of a worm.